 So don’t despair if you wanted to grill out tonight but don’t have hamburger buns.
 No need to run to the store, delicious hamburger buns can be made in your very own kitchen and for mere pennies.
 Plus who, WHO I ask, doesn’t love homemade bread??!!

-Here’s my 2-pound sandwich bread recipe that I easily turn into hamburger buns when needed.
+Here’s my 2-pound sandwich bread recipe that I easily turn into 8 larger or 12 medium sized hamburger buns when needed.

 Honey/Oat Hamburger Buns

 No need to run to the store to plunk down your hard-earned money for hamburger buns.
 Impress your family by making your own honey/oat hamburger buns.
 Everyone loves homemade bread!
 TexasHomesteader.com

 - 1 cup milk

 - 1/2 cup coarse oat flour

 Lightly heat milk, honey, salt & butter until butter melts & stir to combine.
 Cool to lukewarm.